DimitrisPavlou/Grid-RL-Project/README.md

 # Grid-RL-Project
-This is a reposotory for a Reinforcement Learning project with a focus on environment design, specifically a grid environment
+This is a repository for a Reinforcement Learning project with a focus on environment design, specifically a grid environment

 To setup the project, install the packages with the required versions found in the requirements.txt file.